 No way!
 It’s hard to deny the old adage, “You only get out what you put in.”
 When it comes to Smart Shopping, providing a robust product feed that follows Google’s best practices will help you get the most bang for your buck.

-Our recommendation is to excel at feed optimization regardless of how you are doing your campaign management, and not to have a “set it and forget it” mentality.
-Test specific optimizations to see if you can improve performance.
+Our recommendation is to excel at product feed optimization regardless of how you are doing your campaign management, and not to have a “set it and forget it” mentality.
+Test specific shopping feed optimizations to see if you can improve performance.
 Key learnings can come out of testing and trial-and-error, but above all else, continue with feed optimization.

 Brian Roizen is the Cofounder and Chief Architect of Feedonomics, a full-service feed optimization platform that optimizes product data for hundreds of channels.
 He has been featured on numerous podcasts and eCommerce webinars, and regularly contributes to Search Engine Land and other industry-leading blogs.
 Brian graduated summa cum laude from UCLA with both a Bachelor’s and Master’s degree in Mechanical Engineering.